 Ray Ockenden, who has helped to organise the trip for many years, says: “The success of such a venture depends on those taking part being good at getting on easily with others in an unfamiliar environment; having the capacity for sustained periods of work without disturbing others; being able to enjoy a week in a remote spot, cut off from the blessings of urban civilisation (limited internet access, poor mobile phone coverage); and making practical contributions, without needing to be urged, towards the running of the household and the corporate welfare of the party.
 It is not the sort of working holiday that suits everyone; but hundreds of Wadham students have derived great pleasure and academic benefit from it.”

-If you are free then and think you would enjoy being on the Reading Party, please send an email to firstname.lastname@example.org by the end of third week, Friday 7 February 2020, giving your name, subject and year, a brief idea of your activities and interests, and, if you wish, any credentials you think you have for being a contributive and helpful member of such a group.
+If you are free then and think you would enjoy being on the Reading Party, please send an email to email@example.com by the end of second week, Friday 28 January 2022, giving your name, subject and year, a brief idea of your activities and interests, and any credentials you conceive yourself to possess for being a contributive and helpful member of such a group.
 It would be helpful to know if you drive and if you might have access to a car, and also if you have a student Railcard.
-If there is anything else you would like to know about the Reading Party, please send an e-mail to Peter Thonemann.
+If there is anything else you would like to know about the Reading Party, please send an email to Peter Thonemann.

-It would be sensible to consult your tutor(s) before applying, as they are generally consulted by us about intending participants.
-Once the final list has been selected, the applicants will be informed by the end of fourth week.
+It would be sensible to consult your tutor(s) before applying, as they are generally consulted by us about the virtues (or otherwise) of intending participants.
+Once the final list has been selected, the applicants will be informed by the end of third week.